GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/a90bd0cd-c0be-403c-ade0-c63792a87830)

 Once the deployment is completed we can open `Synapse Studio` ans start creating a `Data Lake` in which we will create a new database.
-In this new database we will create a new table and this will be linked with the same `Linked Services` we created when setting up our `Data Lake Storage`
+In this new database we will create a new table and this will be linked with the same `Linked Services` we created when setting up our `Data Lake Storage` .
+This results as follows: